earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 > <br/>
 > This path / is without a traveller / at the autumn dusk.

 In this verse, Bashō is doing several things simultaneously.
 Concretely, he observes the lonesome emptiness of the path he walks.
 Abstractly, he complains that few follow the Way or Dao [道][zh] to which he has dedicated his life.
 Literally, he connects himself into a long tradition of poetry about the lonesomeness of the evening in autumn.
 The overall effect of the verse comes from the interpenetration of these aspects in a single moment of time.

+さびしさの うれしくもあり 秋の暮れ
+sabishisa no ureshiku mo ari aki no kure
+Yosa Buson (與謝蕪村)

 Kawamoto explains,

 >_Hon’i_ is usually explained as the essential qualities inherent in an object and the emotional response deemed appropriate.
 However, […] the actual qualities of the phenomenon itself were second to the conceptual qualities acquired through literary precedent.
 To give a twist to Oscar Wilde’s famous remark […], there may have been autumn dusks for centuries in Japan, but no one saw them until the age of the _Shinkokinshū_ (ca. 1210), when the theme of autumn evening began to attract markedly strong interest.[^]